In an 8-week study with 38 people, onion juice was successfully used for hair loss with observable hair re-growth in almost all the participants.

 As with any supplement, it is important to speak with your doctor if you have any pre-existing medical conditions or concerns.

-If you are pregnant or nursing, consult with your obstetrician prior to use of the supplement.
+If you are pregnant or nursing, consult with your obstetrician before using the supplement.

 Of course, if you are allergic to onion, avoid use, even if it is non-oral.